-Lemme tell you whhhhhat (stress the h), this little 6.9 mile loop is the the most beautiful, easy-going little loop ever.
+Lemme tell you whhhhhat (stress the h), this little 6.9 mile loop is the the most beautiful, easy-going little hike ever.
 First of all, the views are amaze-balls.
-Secondly, the trail itself is decently easy.
-Thirdly, you don’t even need to carry that much water because you hit a lake every 2-3 miles (if you take the loop counter-clockwise in the direction of Mystery Lake once the trail splits off into a loop)…which also means viewsss every 2-3 miles.
+Secondly, the trail itself is decently easy and shaded.
+Thirdly, you don’t even need to carry that much water because you hit a lake every 2-3 miles …which also means viewsss every 2-3 miles.
 It’s pretty awesome.
 Also, the fishing is good at these lakes, if that’s what you’re into.

-Honestly, I’m not even sure which lake this one is but it was so breathtaking, there was no wifi or cell service (cue “Spiderwebs” by No Doubt) and plenty of camping spots.
+A great thing is that there was no wifi or cell service (cue “Spiderwebs” by No Doubt) and plenty of flat camping spots.
 The best part of this loop: it’s dog friendly!!!
 My dog absolutely loved the lakes and the marshes..plus, I NEVER hike without him.

 Best time to go: